alizadina/mediumish/_posts/2024-08-01-real-time-data-prime-time.md

 This includes computing as well.
 CPU clock speeds, flipping bits in memory, writing to and reading from storage, and transferring bytes over a network all take time.

 So what does it mean to build “real-time” architectures within this reality?
-On one hand, you have [hard real-time operating systems](https://en.wikipedia.org/wiki/Real-time_operating_system) that must provide "hard" real-time guarantees, preemption and deterministic behaviour in extremely low latency bounds.
+On one hand, you have [hard real-time operating systems](https://en.wikipedia.org/wiki/Real-time_operating_system) that must provide "hard" real-time guarantees, preemption and deterministic behavior in extremely low latency bounds.
 These rely on hardware interrupts.
 For everything else, we rely on the [kernel scheduler](https://en.wikipedia.org/wiki/Scheduling_(computing)).

 For our purposes: real-time data basically refers to architectures that rely on data freshness, of the order of milliseconds to a few seconds of latency, at the inner loop of some process.
 While this metaphor is prevalent in many industries, such as for example Industrial IoT, where it is crucial to detect imminent system failures that can cascade in the order of a few seconds, it is also present prominently in various touch points of customer experience in the "human plane", such as a being able to prevent fraud or provide a real-time, hyper local offer.